MrsRina/onepop/README.md

 Onepop is an utlity combat client paid but now public and open source, there is no license you are free to fork but not sell.

 # building
-For you build Onepop client first you need download the repo, extract and execute a build task using gradle commands:
+For you build Onepop client first you need download the repo, extract and executea build task using gradle commands.
+After this execute the command:
 ```gradle setupDecompWorkspace```

 # credit